fcapolini/modicumjs/README.md

   ]});
   ```

-  exceeding items are discarded, missing items are created, and existing items are updates.
+  exceeding items are discarded, missing items are created, and existing items are updated.

 ## Classes